College Student Housing Trends to Look Out For

 In order to combat this, colleges are investing in student mental health centers, counselors, and encouraging open dialogue around this topic.
 But the battle can be fought on multiple fronts, which is why there has been renewed focus on the links between physical health and mental health.

-We are also seeing students’ focus shift toward physical wellness that includes technology.
+We are also seeing students’ focus shift toward physical wellness which includes technology.
 Because of this, fitness centers are crucial and will evolve with online fitness features and cardiovascular machines with interactive abilities, so students can run/ride with their friends nationwide.
 Further adding to the wellness point, vending machines that once contained soda and chips are now featuring healthy snacks—like pita chips and fresh salad bowls—vitamin water and sports drinks.

 Steps that colleges are taking to support physical health include but aren’t limited to: